Diffusive instabilities of baroclinic lenticular vortices: General stability analysis

 \subsection{OA as a genuine dissipation-induced instability}

-In Fig.~\ref{fig:codim2g1g2} and Fig.~\ref{fig:frgrm0} one can see that the codimension-2 point separates the boundaries of the regions of oscillatory and stationary axisymmetric instabilities.
-The existence of the codimension-2 point qualitatively distinguishes the diffusive case from the diffusionless one, where the onset of instability corresponds to the stationary axisymmetric centrifugal instability only.
+In Fig.~\ref{fig:codim2g1g2} and Fig.~\ref{fig:frgrm0} one can see that the codimension-2 point separates the boundaries of the regions of oscillatory and {{monotonic}} axisymmetric instabilities.
+The existence of the codimension-2 point qualitatively distinguishes the diffusive case from the diffusionless one, where the onset of instability corresponds to the {{monotonic}} axisymmetric centrifugal instability only.

 The growth rate of the oscillatory instability is smaller than the growth rate of the centrifugal instability, Fig.~\ref{fig:grf}.
 However, in contrast to McIntyre \cite{M1970}, who found such modes within the domain of centrifugal instability and concluded that they are not important with respect to centrifugally-unstable modes that are always destabilized first in his setting, we discovered the conditions when the oscillatory axisymmetric modes are destabilized first and thus determine the onset of instability.